by Peter Lysiak

 With a centralized solution like Midaxo, it is easy to keep your tasks (questions and document requests), and corresponding guidance, organized.
 To execute a new project, you can start with a template from a previous project, and then invite workstream leads to make edits as needed for the project at hand.

 If you aren’t confident in your playbook, don’t worry, you are not alone – less than 5% of respondents felt confident in their playbooks.
 Midaxo offers Playbooks developed with top M&A practitioners and management consultants.

 7. Equip the Integration Team

 With an end-to-end platform, you empower the integration management office with the findings from the due diligence process.
-This will allow the IMO to efficiently plan and effectively execute the integration.
+This will allow the IMO to efficiently plan and effectively execute the post-merger integration steps.

 Midaxo is already used in this way by top M&A teams.

 “Having transitioned away from the old-style of working, all teams can now work in real-time and are no longer slowed down by the information bottlenecks we experienced with our old systems and working practices.”